 GOLDEN TRIANGLE MUSEUM DISTRICT

-Every first Friday, come find yourself in the Golden Triangle and lose yourself in a fun and free evening of fine food, art and culture.
-Free First Friday Art Tours take place in the Golden Triangle from 5 to 9 p.m. every month, with as many as 50 galleries, artist's studios, specialty stores and museums or cultural centers participating.
+Every first Friday, lose yourself in a fun and free evening of fine food, art and culture.
+Free First Friday Art Tours take place in the Golden Triangle from 5:30 to 9 p.m. every month, with as many as 50 galleries, studios, specialty stores, museums and cultural centers participating.
 The free Art Bus shuttles participants around the neighborhood to all of the openings.

 RIVER NORTH ART DISTRICT (RiNo)